Izabela88/walkers-website/README.md

 ## **CHECKING THE SEARCH FORM FUNCTIONALITY**

-The platform is to operate in the UK, and addresses from the Wolverhampton area were entered into the database.
+The platform is to operate in the UK, and only UK addresses may be entered in all address forms.
+The database contains addresses from the Wolverhampton area only.

 To check the search form functionality please: